-CSP Strategy 2.6: Investigate opportunities to expand services and facilities for youth and children within the Shire
+Community Strategic Plan 2.6: Investigate opportunities to expand services and facilities for youth and children within the Shire

-Delivery Program Activity 2023/2024 Operational Plan Action Completion Status Annual Comment 2.6.1.1 Implement the adopted Youth Engagement Program 90% The Youth Engagement Strategy will be completed before the commencement of community engagement associated with the review of the Muswellbrook Shire Community Strategic Plan 2.6.1 Engage with young people in the Shire to better inform projects 2.6.1.2 Construct the new Muswellbrook Youth Venue 50% The project has progressed with the calling of construction tenders, with the outcome expected to be reported to the November 2024 Ordinary Council Meeting. and programs for youth and children 2.6.1.3 Develop a cross Council Child Safe Action Plan in response to Child Safe Standards 100% The Child Safe Action Plan was adopted this reporting period and the Action Plan is being implemented by an Internal Working group.
+Delivery Program Activity 2023/2024 Operational Plan Action Completion Status Annual Comment 2.6.1.1 Implement the adopted Youth Engagement Program 90% The Youth Engagement Strategy will be completed before the commencement of community engagement associated with the review of the Muswellbrook Shire Community Strategic Plan 2.6.1 Engage with young people in the Shire to better inform projects 2.6.1.2 Construct the new Muswellbrook Youth Venue 50% The project has progressed with the calling of construction tenders, with the outcome expected to be reported to the November 2024 Ordinary Council Meeting. people in the Shire to better inform projects and programs for youth and children 2.6.1.3 Develop a cross Council Child Safe Action Plan in response to Child Safe Standards 100% The Child Safe Action Plan was adopted this reporting period and the Action Plan is being implemented by an Internal Working group.